The nectar of you

 Old memories and very good places.

 She gave me gestures of kindness.
-Willingly opening the door of friendship.
+Openly opening the door of friendship.
 Her long brown hair and gentle green eyes unraveled my fear of her beautiful face and long tan perfect legs.
-She wanted from me, long talks above poetry and wanted to travel with someone who loved to roam the old cities and the coastline.
+She wanted from me, long talks above poetry and wanted to travel with, someone who loved to roam the old cities and the coastline.
 She asked me to take her to San Francisco and Big Sur.
 She told me.
 I want you to read me poetry by the sea and drink the tequila till we cannot see.

 I took her to the fault-line.
 We free-climbed into the mountains.
 Finding unknown and secret places.
 I showed her my hidden waterfall and she stripped down and stood nude in the flowing waterfall.
 I sat at a distance and I drank the tequila till she came to me.
 Standing nude and she asked me.
 Are you afraid of me?
 I knew from tripping often in love.
 If two people don’t seek middle ground.
 No-one can win.
 Better to wait till the North Dakota beauty decided she wanted me.
 I told her.
 We need to move slow and easy.
 I want your friendship first dear Gail.
 If we skip friendship.
 We can end-up in the wrong place.
 She wrapped her arms around me and told me.
 Johnnie, you are wise for your young age.